BenAAndrew/Voice-Cloning-App/README.md

 Additionally, the dataset generation uses [DSAlign](https://github.com/mozilla/DSAlign) & [Silero](https://github.com/snakers4/silero-models).

 Thank you to Dr. John Bustard at Queen's University Belfast for his support throughout the project.

+Supported by [uberduck.ai](https://uberduck.ai/), reach out to them for live model hosting.

 Also a big thanks to the members of the [VocalSynthesis subreddit](https://www.reddit.com/r/VocalSynthesis/) for their feedback.